(Disclosure: Some of the links below may be affiliate links)

 With a portfolio with a standard dividend yield of about 2%, this extra fee is like a 0.03% custody fee (on foreign shares).
 This makes it more interesting to use accumulating ETFs with Neon.

-Overall, Neon will be much cheaper than Yuh.
+Overall, Neon will be cheaper than Yuh.
+This is especially true for operations in foreign currencies.
+It is also true for very small operations, but the differences are less important.
 But you may have to be careful about your foreign dividends if you have an extensive portfolio.

 You must invest your money in a safe company.
 So, we must compare the safety of Neon vs Yuh.